Getting started

 |---|---|

-| blocks/ | Commerce & content blocks plus standard AEM blocks (header, footer, cards, and so on) |
+| blocks/ | Contains Commerce blocks, content blocks, and standard AEM blocks such as header, footer, and cards. |

-| scripts/ | Core functionality - Drop-in initializers, commerce utilities, and Edge Delivery Services runtime |
+| scripts/ | Contains drop-in initializers, Commerce utilities, and the Edge Delivery Services runtime. |

-| styles/ | Global styles - Design tokens, fonts, and deferred styles for performance |
+| styles/ | Contains global styles, design tokens, fonts, and deferred styles for performance. |

 Understanding the flow